fayoxis/alx-system_engineering-devops/0x19-postmortem/README.md

 The root cause of the outage was a misconfigured Nginx server configuration file.
 Instead of listening on the default HTTP port (80), the configuration had been mistakenly set to listen on port 8080.
 As a result, incoming HTTP requests were not being properly handled, leading to the website becoming inaccessible.

-:accessibility: Make people want to read your postmortem To resolve the issue, the following steps were taken:
+To resolve the issue, the following steps were taken:

 1. The Nginx configuration file (`/etc/nginx/nginx.conf`) was accessed and inspected.